DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/organizing-tests.md

 You can also organize test files into *subdirectories*.
 To create a subdirectory, right-click a test directory in the **Explorer** panel and select **New Directory**.
 In the **New directory** dialog, enter the directory name and click the **Create** button.

-## Test Files

-### Recorded Tests Files
+## Recorded Tests Files

 The major type of tests you create with TestCafe Studio is **recorded tests**.
 These tests are stored within `*.testcafe` files.
-TestCafe Studio automatically creates a new `*.testcafe` file when you [start recording a test](recording-tests.md#starting-and-stopping-recording) or create a fixture (see below) for a new tested page.
+TestCafe Studio automatically creates a new `*.testcafe` file when you [start recording a test](recording-tests.md#starting-and-stopping-recording) for a new tested page.

-Recorded tests must be organized into categories called **fixtures**.
-A fixture contains tests for a single target URL.
-Therefore, you will usually have one fixture per website page.

-The `.testcafe` test file can contain one or more fixtures, and a fixture can contain one or more recorded tests.
+The `.testcafe` test file can contain one more recorded tests.

-The **Explorer** panel shows test files, fixtures and recorded tests in a tree-like structure.

-IMAGE

-For information on how to create fixtures and record tests, see [Recording Tests](recording-tests.md)
+For information on how to record tests, see [Recording Tests](recording-tests.md)

-### Coded Tests Files
+## Coded Tests Files

 TestCafe Studio also allows you to write tests in JavaScript or TypeScript.
 You create a `.js` or `.ts` file in a test directory, open this file in a built-in code editor and write test code.

-Coded tests must be organized by tested pages into categories called **fixtures**.
-You declare fixtures in the test code.
 For more information, see [Writing Test Code].

-The **Explorer** panel shows test files, fixtures and tests in a tree-like structure.

-IMAGE

-> If a test file contains one fixture, the Explorer panel doesn't show it, it shows the tests as the test file's child nodes.

-  IMAGE
+> TestCafe Studio also allows you to work with tests created with an earlier version of TestCafe (`.test.js` files).
+You can add these files to a test directory and view/modify/run the tests from TestCafe Studio.